Ledger-Donjon/armagnac/README.md

 ## Limitations

 Here is a non-exhaustive list of what is not implemented/supported yet:
+- There is not MPU support for ArmV6-M yet, only skeletons for ArmV7-M and ArmV8-M.
 - Although some MPU registers are emulated, accesses are currently not verified by the processor.
 - There is basic support for exceptions, but priorities are not enforced yet.

+## Unimplemented instructions for ArmV6-M

+Here is a list of instructions that are not implemented yet for ArmV6-M archiecture version:

+- BKPT: Breakpoint
+- REVSH: Byte-Reverse Signed Halfword
+- UDF: Undefined
+- WFE: Wait For Event
+- WFI: Wait For Interrupt
+- YIELD

-## Unimplemented instructions
+## Unimplemented instructions for ArmV7-M/ArmV8-M

-Here is the list of instructions that are not implemented yet.
+Here is the list of instructions that are not implemented yet for ArmV7-M and/or ArmV8-M architecture versions.
 In particular, there is not support for floating-point arithmetic and coprocessor operations.
 Unimplemented instructions will raise an error during execution.

 - BKPT: Breakpoint
 - CDP, CDP2: Coprocessor Data Processing